Recommendations

 On Policies that Impact the Youths of Vermont

-Each of the Vermont State Youth Council’s five subcommittees—Climate Change; Education; Equity and Anti-Racism; Youth Mental Health; and Youth Voice—has produced recommendations related to their focus area, which are presented herein alongside recommendations from the full Council “on the participation of young persons in Vermont's economy and keeping young Vermonters in the State“ and “the preservation of Vermont’s traditions and the future of Vermont’s rural character, activities, and professions.”
+The Council is currently composed of 26 youth and consists of five subcommittees: Climate Change; Education; Equity and Anti-Racism; Youth Mental Health; and Youth Voice.
+Each subcommittee is tasked with providing recommendations related to its focus area to the Governor and General Assembly alongside recommendations from the full Council “on the participation of young persons in Vermont's economy and keeping young Vermonters in the State“ and “the preservation of Vermont’s traditions and the future of Vermont’s rural character, activities, and professions.”

 Respectfully submitted,